pupilfirst/wd101-scripts/style-matters/styling-html-using-css-files/README.md

 If we reload the page, we can see that the new styling has been applied.

-The great thing about CSS is that we can re-use the styling for many different properties.
-This lets us avoid repeating ourselves.
+When writing CSS like this, we are able to re-use the same styling for many different elements.
+This lets us avoid repeating ourselves, when we write code.

-In the next lesson, we'll actually add a library called Tailwind, that adds a lot of very useful CSS classes that will let us build a good looking UI very quickly.
+In the next lesson, we'll actually add a library called Tailwind, that adds a lot of very useful CSS classes.
+It's something that will let us build a good looking UI very quickly.